Narrow-Code/WIG-Android/README.md

 - Click on the collapsed Location to expand
 - Click on the epxanded Location to collapse

+### Delete Ownership <a name="delete-ownership"></a>
+Deleting an Ownership removes it completely fom the database.

+- Expand the Location that is holding the Ownership
+- Long hold click on the Ownership
+- Click on the Delete button

 ## Settings <a name="settings"></a>
 The Settings View may be accessed by clicking on the gear icon in the navigation bar located at the top right hand corner of the app.